esmerek/terrific-zebra-dadb5/content/pages/index.md

             type: action
       - title: Application Modernization
         content: >
-          For modernization, we build the foundation with a process assessment.
+          For modernization, we start with a process assessment.
 This is the basis for refactoring, a new UI/UX design and a DevOps operating model.
 We squeeze value of out the data given.
         actions:
           - label: Modernizate it
             url: >-